 Hosting a self-care party is a great way to practice mindfulness with friends and loved ones.

 It’s also a perfect opportunity to teach others about the importance of self care, whether they need it or not.

 When we are in good spirits, we tend to have more positive interactions with others—and since everyone has something to offer when it comes down to it, this could be your chance at making an impact on someone else’s day.

 Maybe you will learn something new about yourself!

-If you enjoy topics like this, be sure to join our weekly newsletter where over 2,000+ people have decided to take action and improve their lives right now! ⬇️
+If you enjoy topics like this, be sure to join our Happiness Newsletter where over 1,000 people receive curated resources each Sunday to help them better their lives right now! ⬇️